 Storytelling and founder-led brands

 If your brand voice is distinctive, founder-driven, or editorial in tone, AI output tends to regress toward a pleasant but generic middle.
 Models trained on the open web default to the average register of ecommerce writing.
-Fighting that gravity with prompt engineering works, but a human writer who lives inside the brand will usually produce sharper copy faster.
+Fighting that pull with prompt engineering works, but a human writer who lives inside the brand will usually produce sharper copy faster.

-Complex or regulated products
+Complex or specialized products

-How to generate product descriptions with AI on Shopify
+How to Generate Product Descriptions with AI on Shopify

 A practical workflow looks like this.